← Reference Deep-Dives Reference Deep-Dive · 11 min read

 Depth interviews with recent evaluators, both those who chose you and those who chose a competitor, reveal the competitive landscape as buyers actually experience it.
 Common discoveries include: competitors you did not consider relevant are appearing in every buyer’s shortlist; a feature you consider table stakes is perceived as a differentiator because competitors communicate it poorly; your strongest competitive advantage according to internal positioning is not mentioned by any buyer; buyers in different segments construct entirely different competitive sets.

 This intelligence is perishable.
 Competitive perception shifts quarterly as competitors ship features, adjust messaging, and gain or lose market momentum.
 A single competitive perception study provides a snapshot.
-Quarterly studies reveal trends that inform positioning strategy.
+Quarterly studies reveal trends that inform positioning strategy and surface emerging entrants months before they appear in industry analyst coverage.

 2. Category Definition Research